 Expressive energy and vitality blow in from another continent, from Cape Verde with Marlene Monteiro Freitas, whom the Biennale has acknowledged as a new talent with the Silver Lion award: Bacchae – Prelude to a Purge, presented by Freitas in its Italian premiere performance, is an original reinterpretation of the tragic myth by Euripides, performed by twelve dancers and musicians from her company.

 Twenty years after the anthology of her early creations, Les Solos 1978-1998, presented at the Biennale in 1999, Marie Chouinard continues with the idea of dipping into her own repertory with her company.
-To be shown as a world premiere at the Biennale, Solos et Duos (a working title) is a retrospective of about thirty solos and duets, “a new choreographic collection, a reinterpretation of these short forms that become independent, but follow in the wake of a long and deep creative process that developed over the span of forty years” (M. Chouinard).
+To be shown as a world premiere at the Biennale, Radical Vitality, Solos and Duets is a retrospective of about thirty solos and duets, “a new choreographic collection, a reinterpretation of these short forms that become independent, but follow in the wake of a long and deep creative process that developed over the span of forty years” (M. Chouinard).

 Biennale College - Danza